Skelmis/Discord-Anti-Spam/readme.md

 This package aims to help solve that issue by handling all the required logic under the hood, as well as handling the spammers.

 ---

+Never would have thought I'd have to say this, but the package on Pypi which is the 'fixed' AntiSpam simply copies the code from this package and changes some strings to introduce spelling changes by the looks of it.
+Still points here, either way if you want actual features n such follow the below instructions.

+---
 How to use this right now?

 Download the codebase: